 Turbocharged Direct Injection

-Turbocharged Direct Injection (TDI) diesel engines are responsive and fun to drive, as well as being very efficient.
-They offer more power, with great fuel economy, which all helps to lower emissions.
+Turbocharged Direct Injection (TDI) diesel engines are responsive and fun to drive, as well as very efficient.
+They offer more power and great fuel economy, which all help lower emissions.

 Why drive a TDI?